Political views of Generation Z: Gender equality and LGBT rights

 The 2016 Varkey Foundation and Populus survey also asked about people's viewpoints on moral questions regarding sex and gender.
 Overall, 89% supported equality between men and women, with support being the highest in Canada and China (both 94%), and the lowest in Japan (74%) and Nigeria (68%).
 74% favored recognizing transgender rights, but with large national differences, from an overwhelming majority of 83% in Canada to a bare majority of 57% in Nigeria.
 63% approved of same-sex marriage, but there were again huge variations among countries.
 81% of young Germans and 80% of young Canadians agreed that same-sex couples should be allowed to marry, compared to only 33% of young Turks and 16% of young Nigerians who did.
 In a 2018 Pew Research Center survey, 48% of Generation Z participants said that same-sex marriage was good for society.

-According to a 2018 poll by Pew Research Center, more than a third of those in Generation Z (aged 13 to 21 were polled) know someone who uses gender-neutral pronouns, much more than older generations, including millennials.
-Exposure to such individuals has likely led to more support among the generation, with 59% saying that questions asking of a person's gender should include options other than man and woman.
-Surveys conducted on American respondents by Gallup found that 10.5% of adult Gen Z respondents themselves identified as LGBT in 2017 and 20.8% self-identified as LGBT in 2021.
-Out of those who identified as LGBT in some way, the majority were bisexual.
-According to Gallup, members of Gen Z who were too young to have been surveyed have an even higher chance of identifying as LGBT.

 Civil liberties

 A 2020 Politico survey showed that American voters aged 18 to 23 support the Black Lives Matter movement to a greater extent (68%) than all registered voters (54%), and support police much less (39%) than all registered voters (66%).
 While Democrats of all ages generally agree that black people are treated unfairly in the United States at equal rates (roughly 80%), Gen Z Republicans agree at much greater rates (43%) than millennial Republicans (30%) or older generations (20-23%).
 Gen Z also supported protesters and protests more than registered voters by a 12% margin, and were more likely to view protesting as an effective way to make political change.

 In a worldwide Deloitte survey, 60% of Generation Z say that systemic racism is widespread in society.
 Over two in ten also reported that they felt discriminated against "all the time", with this number rising to three in ten among sexual minorities, and four in ten among ethnic minorities.

 A 2016 Varkey Foundation and Populus survey found that, worldwide, young people's support for free speech dwindled if it was deemed offensive to a religion (56% support) or a minority group (49%).